-Continuation of the twelve trains per week operating service plan between Adelaide and Darwin, captured more than 82% of all contestable intermodal freight carrying a total 803,308 tonnes comprising containerised general freight, automotive and specialised products.
-This represents a decrease of 2% over the previous year driven by a number of economic and customer changes in the market, including a Woolworths road trial of perishable goods (21 loads per week) from Adelaide to Darwin, LeCornu furniture closed in Adelaide, a downturn in the Automotive industry with factory closures and box consolidation as freight forwarders continue to look for cost efficiencies.
+The operating service plan of twelve trains per week between Adelaide and Darwin has been maintained capturing between 82 % - 86 % of all contestable intermodal freight carrying a total 783,659 tonnes comprising containerised general freight, automotive and specialised products.
+This represents a decrease of 2 % over the previous year and has been driven by a number of economic and customer changes in the market.